-Lucky Break
+Chiang's Bank Is Taken Over

+On Sept.
+3 Premier Castro ence next month. told a rally of hundreds of thou-

 In Other Lands

-On Sept.
-3 Premier Castro ence next month.

 the basis for socialism by the | The national part of the retrade unions sets the stage for port declared that the two fivea similar stand by the Labor year plans had failed to meet party when it meets in confer- the requirements of the Indian people.
-The present rate of

-The Trades Union Congress economic development in In-
+The present rate of The Trades Union Congress economic development in In-

 Nuclear Weapons for Germany?

 The direct cost of World War II to the U.S. taxpayers was \$330,500,000,000.
 Total American casualties amounted to 977,991.
 This fearful sacrifice in lives and wealth was necessary, we were told, to "forever destroy the menace of German and Japanese militarism."
 After their defeat, Germany and Japan were disarmed and prohibited from "ever again" reconstituting themselves as military powers.
 Today all that has been reversed.
-The global military designs of the Pentagon strategists include an increasingly bigger role for the former enemy governmentsnow pictured as staunchest allies.
+The global military designs of the Pentagon estrategists include an increasingly bigger role for the former enemy governmentsnow pictured as staunchest allies.
 Japan is to serve as a munitions base and jumping-off base against the Sino-Soviet bloc in the Far East.
 That is why Washington saddled Japan with a new treaty, in violation of the Japanese constitution, that aims to step up these war preparations despite such resistance from the Japanese people that Eisenhower was kept from visiting that country.
 As for Germany, militarism has been growing by leaps and bounds under Pentagon guidance.
-Today the Bundeswehr is the strongest force in the NATO alliance, especially since France's army is tied up 'in Algeria and de Gaulle refuses to commit his air force to an integrated NATO command.
-The U.S. press has been focussing attention on new developments in the Berlin crisis involving Moscow.
-But it has given no prominence to certain other developments in the German situation which have evoked shudders of apprehension, not only in Eastern Europe and the Soviet Union, but also in England. carry out its duties." more.
+Today the Bundeswehr is the strongest force in the NATO alliance. especially since France's army is tied up in Algeria and de Gaulle refuses to commit his air force to an integrated NATO command.
+The U.S. press has been focussing attention on/new developments in the Berlin crisis involving Moscow.
+But it has given no prominence to certain other developments in the German situation which have evoked shudders of apprehension, not only in Eastern Europe and the Soviet Union, but also in England. of the Nazi Kriegsmarine, is now acting inspector-general of West Germany's armed forces.
+In August he signed a memorandum which stated that "It is the task of forces drug purchasing agency, the Bundeswehr to tell political leaders disclosed that the government clearly and in time what tools it needs to had saved nearly \$2 million on thing that will help is a batch carry out its duties." and the German General Staff wants them third to one-fifth of the prices under its own control.
+Subordinates say Herr Strauss, the West German Defense Minister, has "fully endorsed the position taken."
+Since then it has been revealed that 1957 the armed forces had paid West Germany is going ahead and building 11 cents a pill for teracycline, an firing missiles with nuclear warheads.
+Rear Admiral William Knickerbocker, chief of the armed five drug purchases abroad.
+The a squawk.